Uarale/Visualising-Nobel-Prize-Winners/README.md

 This project utilizes a comprehensive dataset from the Nobel Prize API, recovered through DataCamp.com, documenting all prize winners from the inception of the awards in 1901 up until 2019.

 ## Motivation
 This analysis aims to explore the trends and insights regarding Nobel Prize winners over the years.
-By examining factors such as gender representation, nationalities, and the frequency of awards in different contexts, we can gain a deeper understanding of the impact and evolution of the Nobel Prize throughout history.
+By examining factors such as gender representation, nationalities, and the frequency of awards in different contexts, we can gain a deeper understanding of the impact and evolution of the Nobel Prize throughout its history.

 ## Challenges
 Throughout the course of this project, I faced several challenges: